RyanDsilva/vidishaagarwal.com/content/featured/mancity.md

 ---
 name: Manchester City Football Club
-challenge: Creating a marketing platform for MCFC to create a loyal fanbase while venturing into The United States.To make it the most beloved soccer club among Americans.
+challenge: Creating a marketing platform for MCFC to garner a loyal fanbase while venturing into The United States.To make it the most beloved soccer club among Americans.
 solution: Case Study for MPS Branding, SVA